George Wein, Newport Jazz Festival co-founder, dies at 95

 “I want the festivals to go on forever,” Wein told The Associated Press at the time.
 “With me it’s not a matter of business.
 This is my life.”

-Smith reported from Providence, Rhode Island.
-Former Associated Press writer Charles J. Gans contributed to this report.
+Associated Press writer Michelle R. Smith contributed from Providence, Rhode Island.
+Former AP writer Charles J. Gans also contributed to this report.